 Here are five tips that can help you to progress your hairdressing career.
 Trying them out could put you in a better position to move forward.

 Protectivity is a specialist in niche commercial, leisure and lifestyle insurance.
-We cover thousands of individuals and small to medium size businesses across the UK, including qualified hairdressers and barbers.
-We offer a range of tailored insurance products to protect our customers against unforeseen events.
+We cover thousands of individuals and small to medium size businesses across the UK, with products including hairdressing insurance and barber insurance We offer a range of tailored insurance products to protect our customers against unforeseen events.

 Where do you see yourself in five years and how will you find your way to that place?
 A clearly articulated set of goals will help you work towards your vision.
 Once you’ve clarified your goals, the next step will be to figure out what skills you will need to develop or strengthen, what types of experience you need to gain, and what connections will be helpful to encourage you before you make your next move.